-What catching a slippery fish can teach us about hooking audiences and boosting marketing and sales ROI—
+What catching a slippery fish can teach us about hooking audiences with effective marketing content and boosting sales ROI—

 Lake Sammamish, in the Seattle vicinity, is mostly known for its calm waters.
 Perfect for water sports.
 Summer brings packs of slalom skiers who love early morning glassy water.
 Afternoons give way to noisy wakesurfers, still recovering from late night “raftup” at the lake.
 But among fishing fans, the lake is famous for harboring a completely different critter; that is the Smallmouth Bass.
 “Smallies,” as they are known, are anything but small, reaching up to 12 pounds (world record).
 They are also uncannily elusive and fierce when hooked, making them a highly-prized catch.